reactbkk/3.0.0/README.md

 React Bangkok 3.0.0 website.

-Using React Static with Glamorous and Tailwind CSS.
+Using React Static with Emotion.